pmelchior/proxmin/README.md

 The algorithms:

-* **Proximal Gradient Method (PGM)**: *forward-backward* splitting with a single smooth function with a Lipschitz-continuous gradient and a single (non-smooth) penalty function.
+* **Proximal Gradient Method (PGM)**: forward-backward splitting with a single smooth function with a Lipschitz-continuous gradient and a single (non-smooth) penalty function.
 Includes multi-block optimization and Nesterov acceleration.
-* **Adam and derivatives**: forward-backward splitting with gradient adaptive gradient steps for single- and multi-block optimization.
-Requires proximal sub-iterations.
+* **Adam and derivatives (AdamX, AMSGrad, PAdam)**: forward-backward splitting with adaptive gradient steps for single- and multi-block optimization.
 * **Alternating Direction Method of Multipliers (ADMM)**: Rachford-Douglas splitting for two potentially non-smooth functions.
 We use its linearized form to solve for additional linear mappings in the penalty functions.
 * **Simultaneous Direction Method of Multipliers (SDMM)**: Extension of linearized ADMM for several penalty functions.
 * **Block-Simultaneous Direction Method of Multipliers (bSDMM)**: Extension of SDMM to work with objective functions that are convex in several arguments.
 It's a proximal version of Block coordinate descent methods.

-Two-block PGM or bSDMM is used as the backend solvers for Non-negative Matrix Factorization (NMF).
-As our algorithm allows any proxable function as constraint on each of the matrix factors, we prefer the term Constrained Matrix Factorization.
+Two-block PGM or bSDMM is used as backend solvers for Non-negative Matrix Factorization (NMF).
+As the algorithms allow any proxable function as constraint on each of the matrix factors, we prefer the term Constrained Matrix Factorization.

 Details can be found in the [paper](https://doi.org/10.1007/s11081-018-9380-y) *"Block-Simultaneous Direction Method of Multipliers - A proximal primal-dual splitting algorithm for nonconvex problems with multiple constraints"* by Fred Moolekamp and Peter Melchior.